CHN-Software-Developers/AETManager/README.md

 ## Run Locally

-Requirements:
+Prerequisites:

 - Windows, Linux, or MacOS (installer only supports Windows.
 Additional configuration required for other operating systems).
-- Python in PATH.
-- ADB in PATH.
+- Python and ADB in PATH (the installer for Windows will try to automatically install python if no installation found).

 From repository root: